Space48/MultiFacetNavigation/README.md

 # MultiFacetNavigation
-Facet navigation with multi-facet selection on mobile
+Magento 2 module to add facet navigation with multi-facet selection on mobile.

 ## Installation